 Adheres the patch to the skin.
 The enhancer increases bioavailability of the drug.

 Keean’s affinity for STEM and passion for pharmaceuticals sparked the inception of Avro Life Science.
-As an Honours Science student, Keean is one of twenty-four students nationally, to hold the Conditional Admission to Pharmacy Status at the University of Waterloo.
+As an PharmD student, Keean is one of twenty-four students nationally, to hold the Conditional Admission to Pharmacy Status at the University of Waterloo.
 With experience in numerous healthcare settings, from major hospitals to retail pharmacies, Keean oversees all day-to-day management, as well as long term decisions for Avro Life Science, as the Chief Executive Officer.

 As our Chief Technical Officer, Shak is the brain behind all of the science and technology that goes into creating novel transdermal patches.
-Shak is a B.ASc candidate at the University of Waterloo in Chemical Engineering, with a passion for everything STEM related.
+Shak is a B.ASc candidate at the University of Waterloo in Nanotechnology Engineering, with a passion for everything STEM related.
 With three publications under his belt, one of them being in Nature Magazine, Shak thrives on innovation and new discoveries.

 As a clinically trained pharmacist with a masters degree from the Harvard School of Public Health, Dr. Mamdani formerly worked as the Director of US Outcomes Research for Pfizer.
 With his expert knowledge of pharmaceuticals, epidemiology, and quantitative methods, Dr. Mamdani is currently the Director of the St. Michael's Hospital Centre for Healthcare Analytics Research and Training (CHART).
 He is a Professor in the University of Toronto Faculty of Pharmacy, the Faculty of Medicine, and the Institute for Health Policy, Management, and Evaluation.
 Dr. Mamdani is also a member of the Human Drug Advisory Panel of the Patented Medicine Prices Review Board (PMPRB).